 Barry realising that the satellite photos of Iraq are actually a closeup photo of a man's balls.
 After several episodes of incompetence, it was nice to see him finally get a victory.

 Lucille Bluth plays a drinking contest against Kitty to win George Sr. back.
 She begins the drinking contest by grabbing a drink from a passing waiter, downing it in one go, and saying "That one didn't count."
 The entire time, she's sipping a glass of wine between turns, and she still manages to drink Kitty under the table.
 She gets a standing ovation for her one-liner at the end:

 Waiter: Can I get you anything else, ma'am?
 Lucille: No, thanks.
 I have to get back to rehab.

-J. Walter Weatherman, both times he appears.
+Everything about J. Walter Weatherman's second apperance.
 It's no coincidence that these two episodes together are Mitch Hurwitz's own favorites of the show.

 Ann, after enduring so much crummy treatment from her old flames, GOB and Tony Wonder, manages to trick them into sleeping with each other.

 George Michael punching his own father in the face like he did to GOB, once again for sleeping with his girlfriend behind his back.